 Making Money Off Water:

 Water privatization occurs when private corporations buy or operate public water utilities.
 Since water is the most important natural resource on our planet, and all organisms depend on it for survival, it can be a substantial source of revenue for corporations.
 As we move into a climate of water scarcity, there will be an increase in competition for this finite resource.
-With certain big businesses controlling the fresh water industry – many local governments are turning over their water rights and water processing facilities to these business.
-So, what does all of this mean you may ask?
-Take a look at these facts on the detriment of water privatization, and decide for yourself.
+With certain big businesses controlling the fresh water industry – many local governments are turning over their water rights and water processing facilities to these businesses.
+Let’s review the facts regarding water privatization.

 Water Privatization Facts: